i6y/BattleBots_Java/README.md

 ## How you should play this game (will add Python version docs l8r):
 ### Java Version:
- - In the `/Main_Game` directory there are two bot files: LiamBattleBot.java and PikuBattleBot.java.
+ - In the `/Main_Game` directory there are two bot files: `LiamBattleBot.java` and `PikuBattleBot.java`.
-     - **For newcomers**
+     - **For newcomers:** It is highly suggested you check out `LiamBattleBot.java` first, as it is the most simple robot, and is a great reference for coding your own.

 ## How to run this game:
 ### Java Version (much faster and way better):